Anneli Andelén: International career

 and Sweden 1995.
 In the 1991 edition, Andelén played every minute of the tournament and scored the opening goal in a 4–0 victory over Germany in the Third Place Match.

-Matches and goals scored at European Championship tournaments

 Anneli Andelén appeared in three European Championship tournaments.
-Her side finished in second place at the 1987 and 1995 editions of the competition, and took home a third place finish in 1989.
+Her side finished in second place at the 1987 and 1995 editions of the competition, and took home a third-place finish in 1989.

 Personal life

-During her playing career Andelén was in a relationship with club teammate Nathalie Geeris.
+During her playing career, Andelén was in a relationship with club teammate Nathalie Geeris.
 Andelén married Lisa in June 2008.
 She became chief executive of the family sawmill business after her football career.